 So, is Teflon as safe as they say it is?
 I mean, Teflon gives off dangerous fumes when it is heated to a temperature that will brown onions, that sounds dangerous to me.
 Which makes me wonder, do I want Teflon on my clothes?

 Maybe Teflon’s only as dangerous as snow ~ a little’s fine, but with an incline to it, a lot can avalanche.
 Since cooking with Teflon kept giving me flu symptoms, I’m no longer inclined to use Teflon.
 In fact, when I complained to Farberware about my flu symptoms when I used their Teflon pans to brown onions, Farberware replaced my pans with stainless, at no charge.
 I don’t think they would have done that if they weren’t aware of a problem.

 The fact is that an underlying chemical associated with Teflon is admitted to be problematic.
 That’s perfluorooctanoic acid (PFOA), sometimes referred to as C8.
 PFOA is a man-made chemical essential to making Teflon.
 Pro-Teflon literature says PFOA is “burned off during the process (of making Teflon) and is not present in significant amounts in the final products.”

-Given that studies have found PFOA present in just about everyone’s blood in the United States, the Pro-Teflon literature sounds very like what I was told about hydrogen sulfide when h.s. was found in the condo I bought, “It’s no risk at all, it’s perfectly fine if it’s at low levels.”
+Given that studies have found PFOA present in just about everyone’s blood in the United States, the Pro-Teflon literature sounds very like what I was told about hydrogen sulfide when hydrogen sulfide was found in the condo I bought, “It’s no risk at all, it’s perfectly fine if it’s at low levels.”

-But, here am I today unable to walk without a walker, and my walking problems began when I was living in the hydrogen sulfide.
+But, here I am today, unable to walk without a walker, and my walking problems began when I was living in the hydrogen sulfide.
 So, I’m not convinced that low levels are safe.
 Plus, I’ve met people online who worked in “safe”, low level hydrogen sulfide environments for years, only to end up with serious illnesses that could be linked to hydrogen sulfide, if that is, hydrogen sulfide were not eliminated as a possible cause because it’s been deemed safe in low levels.
 That kind of circular argument seems prevalent when trying to convince someone to do something that’s profitable to the one doing the convincing.
 Notes I kept while living in the hydrogen sulfide show effects of low level.
 Read more.

 How are we affected?